ericd-1qbit/the_temple/work_notes/Battleplan Classifier.md

 Goal for April:

+Delivering Synthetic Images to Synthesis Health.
+We want to be able to evaluate the quality of these images by:
+- benchmarking the

 Wrap things up as we have them and provide images to SH.

 - Our aim is to check if those labels are representative enough to a classifier